 Regular exercise can be a powerful thing.
-Exercise stimulates the birth of new neurons, it increases blood flow to the brains, it encourages the growth of hormones and the brain’s network of blood vessels expand.
+Exercise stimulates the birth of new neurons, it increases blood flow to the brain, it encourages the growth of hormones and the brain’s network of blood vessels expand.
 Studies have shown that people who are more physically fit perform better on tests.
-There is no need for extreme workouts frequent 30-45 min brisk walks will do the trick.
+There is no need for extreme workouts, frequent 30-45 min brisk walks will do the trick.

 Positive Mental Health